kevinha298/jwt-django-rest-api/README.md

     http://127.0.0.1:8000/api/token/refresh/

-12) Use the Client.py app within the project to test different api calls.
+12) Use the Client.py app within the project to test different api calls with different endpoints.